luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 For the dataset the frameworks will use for querying, we based it on three `.tsv` files from the [IMDb database](https://developer.imdb.com/non-commercial-datasets/), namely `title.basics.tsv`, `title.ratings.tsv`, and `name.basics.tsv`.
 We reduced the size of the original dataset by considering only the first 50,000 entries from each of the `.tsv` files.

-For each framework, the entries of the `.tsv` files were stored in-memory within datastructures that were most appropriate for the programming language -- an array of objects for Express, a list of dictionaries for Flask and a HashMap for Springboot.
+For each framework, the entries of the `.tsv` files were stored in-memory within datastructures that were most appropriate for the programming language -- an array of objects for Express, a list of dictionaries for Flask and a HashMap for SpringBoot.
 These data structures are instantiated when the respective docker containers are built.
 We followed this approach instead of connecting to an externalk datrabase to mitigate the effects of database connection and timeouts towards the energy consumption measurement for each framework.

 ## Experiment Procedure